Aserrano23/sequence-test/README.md

 # Sequence test

-Simple test to try https://sequence.xyz with react you can test it here: https://aserrano23.github.io/sequence-test/
+Simple test to try https://sequence.xyz with react. you can test it here: https://aserrano23.github.io/sequence-test/

 # What is Sequence?

 Sequence is a All-in-one web3 developer platform and smart wallet for Ethereum + EVM ecosystem

 # Install project locally

 if you want to test the project in your local machine, do the next steps:

-1-Clone repository
+>1-Clone repository.
-2-Run npm install
+>2-Run npm install.
-3-Run npm run start
+>3-Run npm run start.

 and open http://localhost:3000 in your browser!